conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 If you have a look at the *raspberry* profile, you will see a section named ``[buildenv]``.
 This section is used to set the environment variables that are needed to build the application.
 In this case we declare the ``CC``, ``CXX`` and ``LD`` variables pointing to the cross-build toolchain compilers and linker, respectively.
-This information will be later set in the ``conanbuild.sh`` script that we will source before building with CMake so that it can use the cross-build toolchain.
+Adding this section to the profile will invoke the VirtualBuildEnv generator everytime we do a :command:`conan install`.
+This generator will add that environment information to the ``conanbuild.sh`` script that we will source before building with CMake so that it can use the cross-build toolchain.

 Build and host contexts
 ^^^^^^^^^^^^^^^^^^^^^^^